Request for Comments:

 unicast server and expects a reply (mode 4) from that server.
 In anycast mode, the client sends a request (mode 3) to a designated

-reply received to establish the particular server for subsequent unicast operations.
-Later replies from this server (duplicates) or
+first reply received to establish the particular server for subsequent unicast operations.
+Later replies from this server (duplicates)

 identical.
 Requests are normally sent at intervals from 64 s to 1024 s, depending on the frequency tolerance of the client clock and